nazrawielias/Diabetes_Analysis_Bigquery_Project/diabetes_analysis_bigquery_project/model_explanation/model_explanation.md

-# Diabetes Risk Modeling – Boosted Tree Regressor
+# Diabetes Risk Modeling – Boosted Tree Classifier

 ## Problem Statement
 The goal of this project is to analyze diabetes risk using demographic, anthropometric, clinical, and lifestyle data.